Best Hardware Wallet in 2022

 Ledger Nano X

 - A lightweight device that is easy to set up

 - Bluetooth connectivity

-Much like SatoshiLabs, Ledger is a company that’s almost synonymous with hardware wallets, and its Bitcoin wallet security has always been one of the benchmarks against which other similar devices are measured.
+Much like SatoshiLabs, Ledger is a company almost synonymous with hardware wallets.
+Its Bitcoin wallet security has always been one of the benchmarks against which other similar devices are measured.
 While the Nano S is the company’s budget model, the Nano X represents the best hardware wallet Ledger has to offer currently.